Last Updated on May 2, 2022

 Where to park while hiking at Red Rocks Colorado

 There are several parking lots on the lower level and one at the top of the amphitheater.
 I suggest driving through the red rock arch and parking at the top for overall views and pictures of Red Rocks Amphitheatre in Colorado and then moving down to the lower lots to get photos from the bottom.
-The Red Rocks hikes also begin on the lower levels.
+Some of the Red Rocks hikes begin on the lower levels.

 Best Things to do at Red Rocks Park in Colorado